nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the value of `contact` is computed from
+In the example above, the result of `contact` getter is
-source fields `name` and `email` upon first use.
-Once computed,
+computed from source fields `name` and `email`.
+Once
-the result is cached and is reused until source fields `name`
+computed, the result is cached and is reused until
-and `email` are changed.
-Once source fields changed, `contact`
+source fields `name` and `email` are changed.
+Once
+source fields changed, `contact` result becomes obsolete,
-value becomes obsolete, thus causing execution of depending
+thus causing execution of depending reactive process
-reaction function `printContact`.
-When `printContact` function
+`printContact`.
+When function of reactive process
-runs it reads `contact` and causes its re-computation.
+`printContact` runs it reads `contact` and causes its
+re-computation.

 ## Observable Objects

-Observable objects store data of an application.
-All such objects
+Observable objects are aimed to store data of an
-are transparently hooked to track access to their properties,
+application.
+All such objects are transparently hooked
+to track access to their properties, both on reads and
-both on reads and writes.
+writes.

 ``` typescript
 class MyModel extends ObservableObject {